“The iPad Pro takes the previous-generation iPad, and gives it meaningful updates that will make what was already the best tablet even better.”

 Should you buy it?

 Yes, but only if you really want or need the biggest and best tablet.
-Theis more than enough iPad for most people.
+The 2021 iPad Pro is more than enough iPad for most people.
 A lot more.
 But if spending more than $800 on a tablet isn’t really a big deal for you, you’ll absolutely love the 2021 iPad Pro.